Gexkill/sweng2/RASD/src/index.md

 * Users should receive a notification with the code of the taxi that takes care of the user's request. **is it a goal ?**
 * Users should be notified if no taxi driver is able to perform the users request. **Is this a goal ? **
 * [G8] Allows users to require to share the taxi.
-    * The system must be able to find if there are reservations or requests for the same time period and having corresponding journeys.
+    * The system must be able to find if there are reservations or requests for the same time period and having corresponding journeys. **We have to describe this more precisely, since the text gives us a detailed description**

 ##Non-functional requirements